jiayihoffman/jiayihoffman.github.io/_posts/2025-04-08-SecurityRobot-MotorEncoder.md

 #### Compute the enc_counts_per_rev

 To determine the enc_counts_per_rev, I wrote an Arduino program that outputs the count after I manually rotate the motor shaft for one full revolution.
-I perform this rotation several times and calculate the average count, which provides the "enc_counts_per_rev" of the motor.
+I perform this rotation several times and calculate the average count, which gives me the enc_counts_per_rev of the motor.

 ```
 #define ENC_A 2  // Encoder Channel A (Digital Pin 2)